-An hour of service for vesting purposes is the same as an hour of service for eligibility purposes (see the section titled Eligibility and Participation for the definition of an hour of service).
+An hour of service for vesting purposes is the same as an hour of service for eligibility purposes (see the previous section entitled Eligibility and Participation for more details on an hour of service).

-You will be credited with one year of vesting service for the Plan in any calendar year that you are paid for at least one hour of service, beginning with your hire date.
+You will be credited with a year of vesting service for the Plan in any calendar year that you work at least one hour, beginning with your hire date.